MrZer0x0/EncoreMP/EncoreMP V0.80 compiling notes.md

 6. Calculate the sum value of everything you received, in gold and barter value of items, but cap that sum value at no more than the barter value of what you sold.
 	1. This cap is needed otherwise you can sell an item for 100g, buy 10,000g worth of items, and without this cap end up getting XP for 'selling' 10,000g worth of items
 7. Calculate the ratio of the barter value of your items sold, to the value of what you got from the transaction (using the cap set in step 6)
 8. Calculate the amount of XP you will be awarded, in increments of 0.3xp, based on the amount of barter value you sold.
-In the version for V0.50 this is 50gp per 0.3xp, or about 166.7gp per XP
+In the version this is 50gp per 0.3xp, or about 166.7gp per XP
 9. Apply a potential step down multiplier to that XP amount used the ratio calculated in step 7.
 This means that if you intentionally undersell items to get rid of them, you will get proportionally less XP (as that is not something that a good merchant would do!)
 10. Award XP, using the value calculated in step 9 as the extra factor